phoreproject/Phore-old/README.md

 - Masternode technology used to secure the network and provide the above features, each Masternode is secured with collateral of 10K PHR

-There was a 500k PHR pre-mine which went to paying for exchanges (70%) and as a fund for developers (30%).
+7.6M phore was produced for swapping.
+500k were mined 1-200 blocks to bring that amount to 18.1M PHR, the amount needed for the swap.

 _Unfortunately, the code was not properly forked on GitHub from the PIVX repository.
 This serves the same purpose.
 We forked from [PIVX-Project/PIVX](https://github.com/PIVX-Project/PIVX/)._